You have a nice office and great staff but the problem is in getting new

 By now, are you seeing how much detail goes into the consultation process?

-I can help simplify that for you and your coordinator with my latest project
+I can help simplify that for you and your coordinator with my latest work to

 The Converting Club for Patient Coordinators